jracevedob/AIDTechTask/README.md

 Since this is private repository, the access to it will be granted only to members of the staff of AID GmbH.

 ## Known issues
-All the software implementation were vastly tested and until its release not errors were detected.
+All the software implementations were vastly tested and until its release, errors were not detected.